|

 Community Support Groups…

 • Put you face-to-face with other caregivers who know what you are dealing with.
-From their experience, they can offer you relevant advice.
+From their experience, they can offer relevant advice.

-• Open the opportunity for new friendships.
+• Open opportunities for new friendships.

 Internet Support Groups…